-Торіс Requirements in IFRS for SMEs Requirements in full HKFRSs as effective for 2009 There are significant disclosure reliefs for SMEs compared with the disclosures required under full HKFRS.
+Topic Requirements in IFRS for SMEs Requirements in full HKFRSs as effective for 2009 [IFRS for SMEs 19.23] There are significant disclosure reliefs for SMEs compared with the disclosures required under full HKFRS.
 Leases (Section 20) A lessee (lessor) shall recognise lease payments (income) under operating leases as an expense (income) on a straight-line basis unless either (a) another systematic basis is representative of the time pattern of the user's benefit, even if the payments (receipts) are not on that basis, or (b) the payments to the lessor are structured to increase in line with expected general inflation to compensate for the lessor's expected inflationary cost increases.
 [IFRS for SMEs 20.15 and 20.25] Lease expenditure (income) in an operating lease is recognised on a straight-line basis.
-[HKAS 17, paragraphs 33 and 50] Provisions and Contingencies (Section 21) The requirements contained in IFRS for SMEs and full HKFRSs are substantially s imilar.
+[HKAS 17, paragraphs 33 and 50] Provisions and Contingencies (Section 21) The accounting principles for this topic in IFRS for SMEs are based on full IFRSs b out simplified to suit SMEs.
 Liabilities and Equity (Section 22) An entity shall recognise the issue of shares or other equity instruments as equity when it issues those instruments and another party is obliged to provide cash or other resources to the entity in exchange for the instruments. (a) if the equity instruments are issued before the entity receives the cash or other resources, the entity shall present the amount receivable as an offset to equity in its statement of financial position, not as an asset. (b) if the entity receives the cash or other resources before the equity instruments are issued, and the entity cannot be required to repay the cash or other resources received, the entity shall recognise the corresponding increase in equity to the extent of consideration received. (c) to the extent that the equity instruments have been subscribed for but not issued, and the entity has not yet received the cash or other resources, the entity shall not recognise an increase in equity.
-The IFRS for SMEs specific guidance is not contained in full IFRSs.
-Revenue (Section 23) The requirements contained in IFRS for SMEs and full HKFRSs are substantially s ı imilar.
+[IFRS for SMEs 22.7] The IFRS for SMEs specific guidance is not contained in full IFRSs.
+Revenue (Section 23) The accounting principles for this topic in IFRS for SMEs are based on full IFRSs b out simplified to suit SMEs.